Proxy locations

 Alternatively, instead of Beautiful Soup, you can use the built-in Custom Parser feature of the API.
 With your project environment set up, you're ready to start writing code to scrape Google Maps data.

-Fetching Data Using the Google Scraper API
+Fetching data with Google Scraper API

 We'll be using Oxylabs' Google Search API to fetch data from Google Maps.
 This API allows us to send HTTP requests to Google and receive the HTML content of the search results page.
 For a detailed tutorial, see How to Scrape Google Search Results.